justinolcott/Ski-Challenge-Website/README.md

 - know useEffect in React and the sequence of outputs
 - know mongodb query ex, and or case sensitive less than, etc, etc
 - HTTP status codes in 300 are for content redirects or caching
+- Content-Type, Host, Cookie, but not language are standard http headers
+- cookies allow for a server to store data on the client
+- What value does WebSocket add to HTTP?
+It is peer to peer instead of client to server
+- JSX does not include CSS
+- useEffect is triggered initially
+-